Canada's inflation rate tumbles to 2.8 per cent in June even as grocery prices remain high

 The annual inflation rate was 3.4 per cent in May.
 The last time it fell below three per cent was March 2021.

+"Some good news, some bad news, I guess, depending on which way you want to read it," said Benjamin Reitzes, BMO's managing director for Canadian rates and macro strategist, in an interview.

+"But enough encouraging signs, I think to make the bank a little bit more comfortable on the margin, at least with the direction that inflation is headed."

-The Bank of Canada raised interest rates again earlier this month, in part because its now projecting inflation to stay high for longer.
+Earlier this month, the Bank of Canada raised interest rates again in part because its now projecting inflation to stay high for longer.

 The central bank said it expects inflation to hover around three per cent over the next year, before steadily declining to two per cent by mid-2025.

-Tuesday's report shows inflation falling within the central bank's one to three per cent range, though the Bank of Canada has been adamant that it's aiming for two per cent inflation.
+Tuesday's report shows inflation falling within the central bank's one to three per cent range, though the Bank of Canada has been adamant that it wants to see the rate at two per cent.

 The rate hikes are intended to choke off demand in the economy by making it more expensive for consumers and businesses to borrow.